A lodge for the busy working man.

 The world is changing, and people are leading increasingly busy lives.
 This often precludes quality new members from joining Freemasonry.

-Hervey & Kentish Companions can offer a route into Freemasonry that is attractive to the modern day working man, who has work/family time constraints, it will undoubtedly have a positive impact on new membership.
+Hervey Lodge can offer a route into Freemasonry that is attractive to the modern day working man, who has work/family time constraints, it will undoubtedly have a positive impact on new membership.
 Similarly, a “streamlining” approach will retain existing members who could begin to slip away, given the other demands on their time.

-Hervey & Kentish Companions Lodge has 138 years of heritage.
+Hervey Lodge has 138 years of heritage.
 Implementation of these proposals will enable it to remain a vibrant and forward looking Lodge, accommodating the needs of the modern man.

-Hervey & Kentish Companions Lodge, No.1692, has a long and proud history – with Hervey Lodge having initially being named after a former Grand Secretary.
+Hervey has a long and proud history – with Hervey Lodge having initially being named after a former Grand Secretary.

 It was consecrated on 26 June 1877 – and is therefore now only eleven years short of it sesquicentenary.